GAIR-NLP/lm-open-science-evaluation/README.md

-# Open Science Evaluation System (OSES)
+# Language Model Open Science Evaluation

 ## Introduction

-The **Open Science Evaluation System (OSES)** is a comprehensive evaluation framework used internally within [GAIR](https://plms.ai/index.html) for evaluating scientific reasoning capabilities in both base and instruction-tuned LLMs.
+The **Language Model Open Science Evaluation** is a comprehensive evaluation framework used internally within [GAIR](https://plms.ai/index.html) for evaluating scientific reasoning capabilities in both base and instruction-tuned LLMs.
 This repository provides the complete codebase to faithfully reproduce evaluation results from our research papers in mathematical and scientific reasoning.

 Our evaluation system supports reproducible experiments from the following research works: